-CPAexcel is a great course for those with busy schedules and do not have large chunks of time to study.
+CPAexcel is the perfect course for people who have busy schedules and do not have large chunks of time to study.
 I personally used this review course and was able to pass all four sections on the first try while working 50 hours a week.
-I used Wiley textbooks as a supplement for my weaker sections, however, I attribute most of my success to CPAexcel’s bite-sized lectures which made it easier to absorb and retain information.
+I attribute much of my success to CPAexcel’s bite-sized lectures which made it easier to absorb and retain information.

 This program is specially designed to help you learn more in less time and would be great for any student who prefers self-study courses or has a busy schedule.
 Each main topic is broken down into smaller subsections which typically take between 30-45 minutes each.
 This offers you the flexibility to fit in a quick section whenever you find time in your day.

 I have expanded this review as I am more familiar with CPA excel because I used their course material almost everyday for 9 months.
 Feel free to skip to the pros and cons at the bottom if you start to feel sleepy : )

 Each subsection includes the following: